 There was a time when it didn’t seem I could resist the urge to lust.
-Temptation to lust felt like a tidal wave overpowering all my resolve.
+The temptation to lust felt like a tidal wave overpowering all my resolve.

 I’m still on the journey away from lust, but I enjoy a great deal of freedom compared to how I used to live.
 Here are five things I’ve learned to do when I’m tempted to lust: